TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 Julia seems to be a rahter big amalgam of coding languages?, You can cross reference syntax similar to java and c in all the areas.

 October 1, 2024
 Started sprint 2 met with the team.
+Started the Julia installation document.

 October 2, 2024
 Finished julia installing file.
 Most of the information for it is on the julia website making it easy to access the document.